 Proposals are accepted and research grants awarded on the understanding that research organisations and grant holders agree to observe the terms and conditions set out in the offer letter.

 The same proposal should not be submitted for consideration by more than one research council.
-Applicants should ensure they submit their proposal to the most appropriate research council only.
+You should ensure you submit your proposal to the most appropriate research council only.
 If a proposal crosses the remit of two or more research councils you should contact the research council which you consider the most relevant for advice.
-Applicants should not submit identical or substantially similar proposals to different STFC funding opportunities.
+You should not submit identical or substantially similar proposals to different STFC funding opportunities.

 A condition of every research grant is that the research councils accept no liability for the manner in which the work in connection with the research grant is undertaken, and the research organisation and grant holder will be responsible in all respects for the work and the consequences of it.